What to wear to class — adults, women, and kids. The first class only requires comfortable shorts and a clean T-shirt; the rest is once you commit.

 For your free trial class, you don't need to buy anything.
 Just show up in comfortable shorts (no zippers or rivets) and a clean T-shirt or rash guard.
 We've got the rest.

 The same as men's.
 If you prefer, you may wear leggings or spats instead of shorts.
 Women's-cut rash guards are widely available — just ask.
-The room is equally split across men and women in many of our adult classes.

 Plain white Gi for Gi class.
 Plain rash guard + shorts for No-Gi.
 Use the brand size charts to fit your child — Gis run a little long.
 We'll adjust if it's off.